 - Connect multimeter leads to a opposite points of a resistor, wire of whatever ohms reading you want to get.

-- Check result on screen and multiply it with the selected range.
+- Check result on screen and multiply it by the selected range.

 How to test voltage with an analog Multimeter